CyberOwl555/Cyber_Portfolio/Active_Directory_Attack/README.md

 **The krbtgt hash significance:** With the krbtgt account's hash, an attacker can forge Kerberos tickets (Golden Ticket attack) granting persistent Domain Admin access that survives password resets and persists even if the attacker's original access is revoked.

-*[Screenshot: secretsdump output formatted with column showing all domain hashes]*

 ---